-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

 Sanford put on his uniform and drove to work to pore over call logs with his team.
 They identified every firefighter who had gone to the nursing home in recent days.

-Sanford and his wife canceled their Alaskan cruise, remembering that the illness had infected hundreds on the Diamond Princess cruise ship while it was quarantined at a port in Japan.
+Sanford and his wife cancelled their Alaskan cruise, remembering that the illness had infected hundreds on the Diamond Princess cruise ship while it was quarantined at a port in Japan.
 Seven people died in that outbreak, but Kirkland was about to face even worse.

-Later that morning, King County health officials announced the nation's first confirmed death from the coronavirus: A man in his 50s died at Kirkland's EvergreenHealth Medical Center.
+Later that morning, King County health officials announced the nation's first confirmed death from the coronavirus: A man in his 50s died at Kirkland's EvergreenHealth Medical Centre.

 Health officials said the man had not lived at Life Care, which is about two miles from the hospital.
 But by the end of the day, two people at the nursing home — a middle-aged employee and an elderly resident — had tested positive for the virus, they said, and more than 50 people linked to the nursing home had some form of respiratory illness.

-Connolly and his wife, Jody, had returned from skiing with their older son when the babysitter mentioned the outbreak.They searched the Internet and recognized the Life Care sign in the news.
+Connolly and his wife, Jody, had returned from skiing with their older son when the babysitter mentioned the outbreak.They searched the Internet and recognised the Life Care sign in the news.

 "That's how we learned," Connolly said.

 Jody called her father, Jerry Wall, who knew nothing about the outbreak.
 Wall had moved into Life Care about a year ago after experiencing congenital heart failure; Connolly said he was given months to live.
 But Wall thrived at Life Care.
-He loved the staff who helped him shave, he socialized with other residents, and he enjoyed the chicken pot pies for dinner.
+He loved the staff who helped him shave, he socialised with other residents, and he enjoyed the chicken pot pies for dinner.

 After the positive tests, Wall was suddenly confined to his room.
 Some staff members had disappeared.

 Two days passed before the couple heard anything from Life Care.
-Then an email from the center's new executive director, Ellie Basham, landed in their inbox saying the center is "doing everything that the CDC and the State of Washington recommends."
+Then an email from the centre's new executive director, Ellie Basham, landed in their inbox saying the centre is "doing everything that the CDC and the State of Washington recommends."

-The next day, King County public health officials revealed that the man in his 50s hadn't been the first death linked to covid-19.
-Two residents of Life Care — a woman in her 80s and a man, 54 — had died two days earlier, on Feb.
-26, the day before the fire department alerted health officials that something was wrong.
+The next day, King County public health officials revealed that the man in his 50s hadn't been the first death linked to Covid-19.
+Two residents of Life Care — a woman in her 80s and a man, 54 — had died two days earlier, on February 26, the day before the fire department alerted health officials that something was wrong.

-By Wednesday, six residents of the Life Care center were dead.
+By Wednesday, six residents of the Life Care centre were dead.

 Speaking on behalf of a group of families, Connolly demanded that everyone in the facility undergo testing for the virus.
 They worried that the new director, who had been on the job just a few weeks, was overwhelmed by the spreading crisis and needed more help from the government.